DynamoSoftware/DynamoApi/README.md

 The swagger also contains a brief explanation of the request methods, along with their parameters and response models.

+For those lazy readers out there we've created a Postman collection with examples of most endpoints.
+Please refer to 'Examples.postman_collection.json'.

 [](https://github.com/DynamoSoftware/DynamoAPI#delete)Usage Examples
 --------------------------------------------------------------------